Bhavya Bishnoi: Early life and education

 Bhavya was born to Kuldeep Bishnoi and Renuka Bishnoi on 16 February 1993 in New Delhi, India.
 His father is a two-time former Member of Parliament, and four-time Member of the Haryana Legislative Assembly.
 His mother, Renuka Bishnoi, is also a two-time Member of the Haryana Legislative Assembly.
+He is the eldest of three children, having a brother and sister.
+His brother, Chaitanya, is a cricketer who played for Haryana in Indian domestic cricket and represented Chennai Super Kings in the IPL.

 He is the grandson of Bhajan Lal Bishnoi, the famous political horse-trader, former three-time Chief Minister of the Indian state of Haryana, as well as former Union Minister for Agriculture and Environment in the Government of India.

 Bhavya completed his schooling at The Shri Ram School, Gurugram.
-Bhavya earned a Bachelor’s degree in Government and Economics from the London School of Economics and Political Science in London, United Kingdom.
+Bhavya earned a bachelor's degree in Government and Economics from the London School of Economics and Political Science in London, United Kingdom.
 Thereafter, he read Modern South Asian Studies (MSc) at Oxford University.
 He also attended Harvard Kennedy School.
 Bishnoi left Harvard without finishing his degree.

 In 2018, Bhavya founded Bhajan Global Impact Foundation (BGIF).
 Prior to that, Bhavya was Special Projects Lead at the Global Education & Leadership Foundation (tGELF).